Approximate Bayesian computation for Markovian binary trees in phylogenetics: ABC SMC model selection

 \section{ABC SMC model selection}

+We perform model selection between a reducible and an irreducible model for the observed squamate phylogeny to investigate the existence of a viviparity-to-oviparity transition (i.e. the transition rate from phase $2$ to phase $1$).
+We use an ABC sequential Monte Carlo (SMC) model selection method \citep{toni2009approximate}.
+For comparison purposes, we assume both models start in phase $1$.

-With one observed tree, starting from the fourth iteration, the tolerance values for each summary statistic are computed from simulations, instead of direct calculation from the observed dataset.
-Therefore, we use a slightly modified version of the ABC SMC model selection method \citep{toni2009approximate}.
+For inference with a single observed tree, the tolerance values cannot be computed directly from the observed dataset.
+Instead, the tolerance values for each summary statistic (from the fourth iteration) are computed from simulations.
+Therefore, we use a slightly modified version of the ABC SMC model.
 To determine the tolerance vector, we compute the tolerance vector under each model, $\boldsymbol{\epsilon}^{M_1}$, $\boldsymbol{\epsilon}^{M_2}$.
 At iteration $t$, we set the tolerance vector to be $\boldsymbol{\epsilon}_t=\alpha_t\text{max}(\boldsymbol{\epsilon}_t^{M_1},\boldsymbol{\epsilon}_t^{M_2})$, where $\alpha_t$ is the scaling factor calculated based on the acceptance rate.
-The rest of the algorithm follows the ABC-SMC algorithm.
+The rest of the algorithm follows the ABC SMC algorithm.
 In the algorithm, we propose parameters from two models (here, the reducible and irreducible models), weighted by a prior distribution that we set to be $\frac12$ for each model.
 For iterations beyond the first, the prior distribution for each model is constructed as before, but only from the accepted samples from that model from the previous iteration.
 The proportions of accepted samples that belong to either model then give us posterior probabilities for the models.